 Hello, my name's Alex!
 I like to take things apart, see what makes them tick, and try to make something fascinating out of them.
 Many of these take place in the world of audio, electronics, and coffee.

 I initially started this website as a personal diary of the gear that would catch my interest.
-Since then, this site has ballooned to include many things:
+Since then, this site has ballooned to include:

 • Blog: Musical musings and other life updates.